aryrfjr/DianaFramework/README.md

 This framework was part of a personal and professional effort to improve how public-sector Java systems were built.
 It was proposed to CAEd/UFJF and influenced the design direction of internal systems like **SisLAME**.
 I wrote and maintained this code independently and submitted it as a framework proposal.

-- 📄 **NOTE**: See a Proof of Concept prepared for CAEd/UFJF at [ExemploCAEdDianaFramework](https://github.com/aryrfjr/ExemploCAEdDianaFramework).
+- 📄 **NOTE**: See a Proof of Concept prepared for CAEd/UFJF in the public repository [ExemploCAEdDianaFramework](https://github.com/aryrfjr/ExemploCAEdDianaFramework).

 ## ⚠️ Disclaimer